onflow/docs/docs/tutorials/smart-contracts.md

 ### NFT Sales and Trading

 Flow has a standard contract facilitating both direct sales and peer-to-peer trading of NFTs.
-The NFT storefront contract is useful for dApps aiming to provide an NFT marketplace experience.
+The NFT storefront contract is useful for dapps aiming to provide an NFT marketplace experience.

 - [NFT Storefront contract](https://github.com/onflow/nft-storefront)